korlibs/korge-fleks/README.md

 reacting to touch input.

 Execution time of systems in Fleks is very static and thus predictable.
-On the other side the core of KorGE makes a lot of use of coroutines and asyncronous execution of object's behavior in update functions.
+On the other side the core of KorGE makes a lot of use of coroutines and asynchronous execution of object's behavior in update functions.
 KorGE-Fleks tries to hide this complexity in its systems.

 In the end the actual game code outside KorGE-Fleks is just specialized configuration (Entity config) and individual